AKST/tokenify/README.md

 # Tokenify, _a LR tokenizer_

-This is a small tokenizer library, here's a smal snippet of usage
+This is a small lexer library, here's a smal snippet of usage

 ```haskell
 module MyModule where